HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 ![Memory used](../assets/images/imageformat/memory.svg "Allocated memory")

-Cloning in ImageSharp uses insane amount of memory, 400 times more than other the apps.
+Cloning in ImageSharp uses insane amount of memory, 4000 times more than other the apps.
-//ToDo
+Those pictures are 55 Mb in total.
+Why is it using 1200Mb?
+In the last test it used 1.2Mb of the 3Mb on disk.
+If it scales exponentially, what will happen in a real scenario when the guys process 30-40 photo's of about 200-500Mb at once?
+At least 12Gb?

+For the other apps: I did not spent any time optimising.
+It does save the one picture in 4 sizes and three formats, producing 12 files out of one picture.
+I think performance is great, considering most apps use <500 kB of allocated memory for handling 55 Mb of pictures.

 #### Conclusion

-//ToDo
+ImageSharp is very heavy on the memory.

 ### File size

 ![File size](../assets/images/imageformat/filesize.svg "File size")

+Webp produces the smallest image file size possible.
+However, there are huge differences between the packages I need to investigate.
+ImageSharp has the smallest filesize, followed by MagicScaler.
+The other packages are equals.

-The Magicscaler PNG is not a mistake.
+The MagicScaler PNG is not a mistake.
+It really is that small.
+The System.Drawing produces big PNG files.

+In the land of JPEG everything is about the same.
+SkiaSharp and System.Drawing produce small images.
+ImageSharp and MagicScaler a bit bigger.
+Magick.NET has the largest files.

 ## Quality